github/docs/content/actions/index.md

 ---
-title: "{% data variables.product.prodname_actions %} documentation"
+title: '{% data variables.product.prodname_actions %} documentation'
-shortTitle: "{% data variables.product.prodname_actions %}"
+shortTitle: '{% data variables.product.prodname_actions %}'
 intro: 'Automate, customize, and execute your software development workflows right in your repository with {% data variables.product.prodname_actions %}.
 You can discover, create, and share actions to perform any job you''d like, including CI/CD, and combine actions in a completely customized workflow.'
 introLinks:
   overview: /actions/learn-github-actions/understanding-github-actions